 The project also seeks to exploit the porous microsturuture of the semiconductors for applications including thermoelectric genrators, gas sensors by by building simple prototype devices.

-The project offers the ability for the student to become acquainted with a range of state of the art analytical and processing techniques including synchrotron x-ray techniques at the state-of-the-art Australian Synchrotron in Melbourne and device fabrication equipment at the ANU.
+The project offers the ability for the student to become acquainted with a range of state of the art analytical and processing techniques including synchrotron x-ray techniques at the state-of-the-art Australian Synchrotron in Melbourne and device fabrication equipment at ANU.

 Depending on the extent of the project the student can develop skills in: